eonadler/eonadler.github.io/index.markdown

 I am a postdoctoral research fellow at [Carnegie Observatories](https://ctac.carnegiescience.edu/) and the [University of Southern California](hhttps://cosmolab.usc.edu/).

-My [research](./research.markdown) aims to reveal the microphysical nature of dark matter by combining cosmological simulations, particle theory, and observations of the smallest cosmic structures including ultra-faint dwarf galaxies.
+My [research](./research.markdown) aims to reveal the microphysical nature of dark matter and reconstruct primordial density fluctuations on the smallest accessible cosmic scales.
+This is achieved by combining cosmological simulations, particle theory, and observations of small-scale cosmic structure including ultra-faint dwarf galaxies.

 Building an inclusive scientific community through [mentorship](./mentorship.markdown), [teaching](./mentorship/#teaching.markdown), and [outreach](./outreach.markdown) is important to me; my efforts in these contexts are described on the corresponding pages.

-I am an active member of the [Dark Energy Survey](https://www.darkenergysurvey.org/), [Dark Energy Science Collaboration](https://lsstdesc.org/), and the [Satellites Around Galactic Analogs Survey](https://sagasurvey.org/).
+I am an active member of the [Dark Energy Survey](https://www.darkenergysurvey.org/), [Dark Energy Science Collaboration](https://lsstdesc.org/), and [Satellites Around Galactic Analogs Survey](https://sagasurvey.org/).

-Please see my [CV](./CV.pdf) and [publications](./publications.markdown) for more information!
+Please see my [CV](./CV.pdf), [publications](./publications.markdown), and [media](./media.markdown) for more information!

 ## About Me